Building a Social Media Post Creator with the Agent Kit

 Step 2: Add an Interviewer Loop (Looper, Specialist, Human)

 As mentioned earlier, we're going to continune this flow with a very short chat asking the user what the goals and topic of the social post are.
 So we need to add a brief interview process first by creating a conversational loop in our board, i.e. a cycle in which the interviewer asks us a series of questions.
-There are three nodes needed to create this loop: the Looper, the Specialist, and the Human.
+There are three components needed to create this loop: the Looper, the Specialist, and the Human.

 2.1 Add an Interview Planner (Looper)